 The purpose of the MCCC is to facilitate the development of a comprehensive and collaborative delivery system of services for children and their families.
 The Council was formed to enhance services and decrease duplicative efforts in child and youth service provisions.
 It was established by the Board of Supervisors on June 9, 1992 with the passage of resolution 92-256 in order to enable the County to more efficiently and effectively meet the needs of its children and their families, and to ensure that the law set forth in Section 18986 of the Welfare and Institutions Code is effectively implemented.
 The MCCC also develops and incubates strategic cross sector initiatives to address crucial county-wide issues that impact the wellbeing of children and youth.
-The most recent initiative of the Children’s Council is the Community Alliance for Safety and Peace which aims to reduce gang violence amongst youth through Monterey County.
-The Council’s work is currently focused on two initiatives, All Kids, Our Kids and Bright Beginnings an early childhood development initiative.
+The Council meets on the second Monday of the month at the Monterey County Office of Education.
+For more information, visit the Monterey County Children’s Council website: www.mcchildren.org.

 Collaborative Action Teams (CATS)

 Each community has held a series of meetings to strengthen community efforts while developing their own action plan on how to strengthen area efforts in early childhood development.
 Those communities include:

-- North County: Castroville, Aromas, Pajaro, Moss Landing
+- Castroville, Aromas, Moss Landing, Prunedale

 Supporter / Team